FolkerKinzel/Strings/README.md

 .NET library that contains extension methods and helper classes for String, Char, StringBuilder, ReadOnlySpan&lt;Char&gt; and ReadOnlyMemory&lt;Char&gt;.
-A very high code coverage of the unit tests and the consistent avoidance of unsafe code blocks are important design principles of this library.
+A very high code coverage of the unit tests and the consistent avoidance of unsafe code blocks are main design principles of this library.

 ## Content: